-Understanding Copyright Registration: A Guide to Group Registration of Unpublished Works
+Guide to Copyright Registration: Simplifying Group Registration of Unpublished Works.

 Securing copyright protection is vital for safeguarding your original creations.
 Whether you’re a musician in Los Angeles, a designer in Irvine, or an author in Santa Ana, knowing how to properly register your unpublished works can make a significant difference.
 At Sari Law Firm, we help clients throughout California and across the U.S. navigate this important process.